General services and resources include:

 - Handouts on numerous topics related to study in the U.S.

 - Reference Guides on university selection, application-writing, financial aid, and other topics.
 Available for in-library use.

-- Preparation materials for standardized tests (TOEFL, SAT, GRE, GMAT, LSAT, MCAT).
+- Preparation materials for standardized tests (TOEFL, SAT, GRE, GMAT, LSAT).
 Available for in-library use.

 - Computer workstations for Internet searches on U. S. study.

 - Scheduled advising office hours using the following link: https://calendly.com/educationusamozambique/one-on-one-with-educationusa-adviser

 - Presentations on various topics related to U.S. university admissions and financial aid.

 - Presentations at local schools and universities.
 Interested secondary school and university administrators may contact us at MaputoEdAdvising@state.gov for more information.

 The EducationUSA Program does not offer scholarships and does not guarantee anyone admission to or financial aid/scholarships at any university or college.

 The advising center organizes workshops on the different stages of the application process, including selecting the right school, financial aid, crafting winning essays, and standardized tests.
 Register here to be notified of our next workshop: https://forms.gle/zKzJrmhah7Dx32h99.